rocky-linux/documentation/docs/guides/migrate2rocky.md

 git clone https://github.com/rocky-linux/rocky-tools.git
 ```

-Note: this method will download all of the scripts and files in the rocky-tools repository.
+Note: This method will download all scripts and files from the Rocky Tools repository.

 ### The easy way

 This is probably the easiest way to obtain the script.
 You only need a suitable HTTP client (`curl`, `wget`, `lynx` and so on) installed on the server.

-Assuming you have the `curl` utility installed, run this command to download the script into whatever directory you are using
+Assuming you have the `curl` utility installed, run the following command to download the script into whatever directory you are using:

 !!!
 Note
     If you're running a 9.x system, add a 9 before the `.sh`